© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/further-businesses-and-premises-to-close/closing-certain-businesses-and-venues-in-england

 When we reduce our day-to-day contact with other people, we reduce the spread of the infection.
-That is why you must:
+To reduce social contact, some businesses must remain closed or follow restrictions on how they provide goods and services.

 This guidance sets out the restrictions that certain businesses and venues in England are required to follow.